-Wearing an Explorer I in an urban setting might be a simple style choice, but in an environment like Iceland, the watch’s true purpose comes to the surface.
+Wearing an Explorer in an urban setting might be a simple style choice, but in an environment like Iceland, the watch’s true purpose comes to the surface.
 On one hand, the weather is guaranteed to be intense.
-Even without submerging the fake rolex watch, the Explorer’s waterproofing was still put to the test.
-Upon arrival in the country the first thing we did was travel to a lava field in the middle of a howling gale to don all-weather suits and ride out on ATVs.
+Even without submerging the fake Rolex watch, the Explorer’s waterproofing was still put to the test.
+Upon arrival in the country, the first thing we did was travel to a lava field in the middle of a howling gale to don all-weather suits and ride out on ATVs.
 The conditions were pretty harsh but the Explorer didn’t miss a beat, providing the same accuracy it did for Sir Edmund Hillary.

 Ditto on our excursion to the glacier in a huge truck with the ability to cross rivers and climb steep ridges of snow and ice, and a dip in the famous geothermal pool known as the Blue Lagoon.

 The perennial ‘modern versus vintage’ debate is one among these disputes that regularly split opinion across the full spectrum of fans.
 However, few would argue that the watchmaker’s present models are superior technically to their predecessors, with many of them evolving through some decades of unrelenting improvement, certain factions grumble that the original Rolex essence has been lost in more recent times.
-What were once the best tool watches for serious professionals and a match for the cruelest environments on the planet, whether above ground or deep underwater, were becoming seen more as marks of wealth and success; jewelry, in other words.
+What was once the best tool watches for serious professionals and a match for the cruelest environments on the planet, whether above ground or deep underwater, were becoming seen more as marks of wealth and success; jewelry, in other words.

-When a prototype of the watch that would continue to become the first Explorer accompanied Hillary and Norgay to the highest point on earth, the fake Rolex’s association with the pioneering explorers of this world goes back to the middle of last century.
-The successful summiting of Everest in 1953 laid the groundwork for more than 60 years of innovation that has today led to one of the brand’s purist and most underrated offerings.
+When a prototype of the watch that would continue to become the first Explorer accompanied Hillary and Norgay to the highest point on earth, the fake Rolex’s association with the pioneering explorers of this world goes back to the middle of the last century.
+The successful summiting of Everest in 1953 laid the groundwork for more than 60 years of innovation that has today led to one of the brand’s purest and most underrated offerings.

 The Explorer was among the first of Rolex’s line up built for serious professionals and today stands alongside the Yacht-Master as the only watch in the catalog with two versions running at the same time.
 Much like those nautically themed offerings, the Explorer and Explorer II are completely different animals.

 Launched in 1971, the original Explorer II replica watch was aimed at adventurers whose lives play out at the very extremes of the earth.
 The bright orange GMT hand and 24-hour bezel meant wearers could tell at a glance whether it was day or night.
 For those spending weeks in subterranean caves or their summers exploring the poles where the sun never sets, becoming disoriented is practically ensured.
-The now iconic ‘Freccione’ (Italian for ‘arrow’) hand circles the watch once a day, pointing out the hour on the engraved bezel markers.
+The now-iconic ‘Freccione’ (Italian for ‘arrow’) hand circles the watch once a day, pointing out the hour on the engraved bezel markers.